Last updated: July 2022

-6.1 Subject to any special terms agreed in writing between the Customer and the Supplier, the Supplier will invoice the Customer for the price of the equipment in advance in readiness for payment on installation of any hardware and standard software.
+6.1 Subject to any special terms agreed in writing between the Customer and the Supplier, the Supplier will invoice the Customer for the Contract Price in advance on receipt by the Supplier of the Sales Order Acknowledgement signed by the Customer in readiness for payment in full on delivery and installation of the Equipment and Standard Software.

 6.3 The terms of payment shall be:

-6.5 If the Customer fails to make payment in full on the due date, the whole of the balance of the price of the Equipment then outstanding shall become immediately due and payable and, without prejudice to any other right or remedy available to the Supplier, the Supplier shall be entitled to:
+6.5 If the Customer fails to make payment in full on the due date, the whole of the balance of the Contract Price and any other sums due then outstanding shall become immediately due and payable and, without prejudice to any other right or remedy available to the Supplier, the Supplier shall be entitled to:

-(c) charge interest on the amount outstanding from the due date to the date of receipt by the Supplier (whether or not after judgment), at the annual rate of 4% above the base lending rate from time to time of National Westminster Bank plc, accruing on a daily basis and being compounded quarterly until payment is made, whether before or after any judgment.
+(c) charge interest on the amount outstanding from the due date to the date of receipt by the Supplier (whether before or after judgment), at the annual rate of 4% above the base lending rate from time to time of National Westminster Bank plc, accruing on a daily basis and being compounded quarterly until payment is made, whether before or after any judgment.
 The Supplier reserves the right to claim interest under the Late Payment of Commercial Debts (Interest) Act 1998;

 (e) make a storage charge for any undelivered Equipment at its current rates from time to time;